Dynamite Shrimp Sushi Bowl

 - 1 tsp sesame seeds

 - While the cauliflower rice is cooking prepare the spicy mayonnaise.
-In a blender combine the mayonnaise, red chili and coconut aminos and blend until smooth.
+In a blender combine the mayonnaise, Fresno chili pepper and coconut aminos and blend until smooth.
 Taste and add more chili if desired.
 Pour the sauce into a bowl.

 - On a large plate stir together the arrowroot, coconut flour, salt and pepper.
 Heat the oil in the non stick skillet on medium high heat.
 Dredge the shrimp in the arrowroot/coconut flour ensuring that they are coated on all sides, and then place them in the skillet.
 Cook the shrimp for approximately 2 minutes per side until golden in colour and crispy.